DarjanCrncic/Thesis_project/README.md

 Master's thesis project

 Files included in this repository are a part of my thesis project for my master's degree at Faculty of Electrical Engineering and Computing at University of Zagreb.
 I didn't upload the full project but only some of the files to showcase my work.
-Files included in the C_files folder are a part of a project run on SMT32 NUCLEO-144 development board and the files included in the Matlab_files folder are some of the MATLAB files used for testing and evaluation of the embedded implementation.
+Files included in the C_files folder are a part of a Keil uVision project run on SMT32
+NUCLEO-144 development board and the files included in the Matlab_files folder are some of the MATLAB files used for testing and evaluation of the embedded implementation.

 Thesis summary: